• Skip to primary navigation

 Precision Electronic Rat Repellent Circuit

-An electronic rat repellent circuit is a device that generates ultrasonic sound waves to keep rats and mice away from a particular area.
+Electronic rat repellent circuit is small device which makes ultrasonic sound to keep rats and mice away.

 Circuit Diagram: